okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 Disabling the factor type of the corresponding method in the org returns a 403 FORBIDDEN with error code E0000038.

-Disabling the `IDP_MY_ACCOUNT_API` feature flag on the org returns a 401 UNAUTHORIZED with error code E0000015.
+Disabling the `IDP_MY_ACCOUNT_API` feature flag in the org returns a 401 UNAUTHORIZED with error code E0000015.

 Passing an invalid `id` returns a 404 NOT FOUND with error code E0000008.